epetousis/SwiftPTV/README.md

 Run `carthage update` to build the framework and drag the newly built `SwiftPTV.framework` into your Xcode project.

+## Example

+You can run the included example app by cloning the repository, opening `SwiftPTV.xcodeproj` and choosing the `SwiftPTVExampleiOS` scheme on the top left of the Xcode window.

 ## Author

 * evilgoldfish